 A deed in lieu of foreclosure is usually reported on your credit as a settlement.
 I’ve asked many credit counselors and lenders what the difference is between a deed in lieu of foreclosure and a short sale.
 I have always received conflicting answers.
 Most experts agree that a deed in lieu of foreclosure is not as bad for your credit as a regular or consent foreclosure.
 Some experts say that a deed in lieu is reported as a settlement the same as a short sale and others say that a short sale is more favorable on your credit.
 If this issue is important to you, the best person to ask for guidance on this is the lender you want to get a loan from in the future.
 At least this way, if they want to get you a loan in the future, they have a strong incentive to give you the best advice they can.

 A loan modification is another form of agreement with your lender.
 It is an agreement that changes the terms of the loan.
 It can change the payment, interest rate, amortization or any other term of the loan.
 Like a deed in lieu of foreclosure, in Illinois, a loan modification is not a legal right.
 It is a potential settlement option that can be used if both you and your lender agree to it.
 There are some federal programs that offer lenders incentives for loan modifications.
 Some local non-profit credit or housing counselors are familiar with these programs and can help with loan modifications.
-(Some examples are Consumer Credit Counseling Services and Lake County Housing Authority.)
+(An example Is Consumer Credit Counseling Services.)
 Having a local credit housing counselor review your loan modification paperwork can be a huge benefit because they can help you figure out what you can afford and may be able to review your loan modification paperwork.

 If your hardship is only temporary, your lender may be able to work with you on a forbearance agreement.
 A forebearance agreement is an agreement with your lender to temporarily reduce or skip your mortgage payment to accommodate a temporary hardship.
 Your lender can charge you additional fees for this and you usually have to pay back all of the missed or reduced payments.
 If you are pursuing this option, it is always best to have the exact terms in writing, so you know when you have to go back to making your payment and what your lender is doing with the additional fees and money you owe them.